humbug/phar-updater/README.md

 the version string used by Github.
 This can follow any standard practice with recognisable pre- and postfixes, e.g.
 `v1.0.3`, `1.0.3`, `1.1`, `1.3rc`, `1.3.2pl2`.

+By default, updating will take into account all available major versions unless you set `blockMajorVersionUpdates()`.
+It's useful to block updates between major versions where, for example, support for two major versions overlaps subject to a user option or some other transition point.

 If you wish to update to a non-stable version, for example where users want to update according to a development track, you can set the stability flag for the